stelzinga/MF/MGT_80.Tools.md

 - Add new Projects and assign a Sub-Goal
 - Update existing Projects / Potentials similar to the step above if they are to be in the current Roadmap

-From this point onwards, maintain the Projects that are part of the Roadmap through Notes and Tasks.
+From this point onward, maintain the Projects that are part of the Roadmap through Notes and Tasks.
 See also [### BuJo MSS vs Planning].
 The same can be done for Management and Routines.

 ### BuJo MSS Reporting
 BuJo MSS is setup in line with MSS principles in that reporting from it is achieved using pivot tables.
 The use of Tag helps defining content for different Stakeholders.